nuofanx/CIS565_final_project/README.md

 3. Added TODOs in run.cu for next time (neural net operations, and finishing up main function)
 4. Slightly modified run.h to add struct declaration and shared weight argument
 5. Added run instructions (not working at the moment)

+# Changes (until Oct.31):
+1. Added various matmul kernel methods that runs on GPU.
+The methods include:
+   a.
+Naive implementation
+   b.
+1D Blocktiling (for Calculating Multiple Results per Thread)
+   c.
+2D Blocktiling (for increasing Arithmetic Intensity)
+   d.
+Vectorize SMEM and GMEM Accesses (using vectorized SMEM loads)
+   e.
+Warptiling (add another hierarchy of tiling)
+   The code is not finished, as this project will first focus on getting the code running and then implement speed improvements.
+The rest will be implemented if time is allowed.

 # TODO
 1. Write run.cu to support parallelization